(this post contains affiliate links)

-Teaching (and learning) new vocabulary through games is my favourite way to expand vocabulary in little learners’ minds!
+Teaching English through games is my favourite way to expand vocabulary in little learners’ minds!
 Currently I’m at the intermediate level in my German studies and I wish someone would play vocabulary games with me!

 For teaching new vocabulary to my little English students I most often use games.
-I make a lot of them from free printable I find on line.
+I make a lot of them from free printable I find online.
 For very young children who are just beginning in English, animals are great first words.
 Buggy and Buddy has some wonderful animal cards that are free (pictured above) and I have a larger set (also for free) over in my Teachers Pay Teachers store, with game rules for eight different games included.
 Here’s the link.

 You can use a set of vocabulary cards for many different games.
 I like to start out with the game Memory to introduce new vocabulary.
 Every time a child turns over a card I say the word, and I encourage them to say it as well, but I don’t require them to speak on the first introduction to the words.
 Once I think they can remember the word when I says it, then it’s time to move on to a game that requires them to pull the word from their own head and pronounce it.